mordante/rpn/_sources/index.rst.txt

   .. [#note-CD] There's a CD part too, but since the application isn't in a
      deployable state there's no need to have a real CD part.
 Still this page is deployed by Github actions.

-  .. [#note-stack] The current implementation really pushes the element on the
-     stack.
-However future implementations might optimize this by using an register.
-But that's an implementation detail which doesn't affect the observed behaviour for the user.